Close Menu

 French Riviera and the Alps

 The French Riviera and the Alps have a Mediterranean climate, with warm summers and mild winters.
 The peak tourist season is during the summer months, but the shoulder season (April to May and September to October) can be an excellent time to visit, with pleasant weather and fewer crowds.
-(See Also: Gili Islands Best Time to Visit?
-Plan Your Trip)
+(See Also: Best Time To Visit Gatlinburg For Fall Colors?)

 Italian Lakes and the Dolomites